I was at a conference recently where the speaker quoted

 ceases to amaze me how organizations can take a desire to implement best

-practices and SOPs and completely miss the boat on what they are doing and whythey are doing it.
+practices and SOPs and completely miss the boat on what they are doing and why

 The purpose of SOPs is to make your organization perform